kosivantsov/mybible-cli/README.md

 1. Activate the venv: `source $HOME/pyinstaller-venv/Scripts/activate` or `cd $HOME; .\pyinstaller-venv\Scripts\activate`
 1. Install pyinstaller: `pip3 install pyinstaller`
 1. Go to `mybible-cli` source folder and build the binary: `cd src/mybible-cli; pyinstaller mybible-cly.spec`

+On Windows you may also use `buildWindows.cmd` that automates the process.

 A folder with the executable and its dependencies will be found under `dist` subfolder.